 When folks join us out at the Backcountry Outdoor Center—home to our horse corrals and Base Camp, where our other barnyard animals live—we often get the question, “How do horses and other livestock stay warm in the winter if they live outside?”
-Fear not, our five horses, two ponies, a donkey, five goats, and 15 chickens are well taken care of in all weather events.
+Fear not, our eight horses, a pony, a donkey, five goats, and 22 chickens are well taken care of in all weather events.

 For general shelter, our goats have a closeable, raised shed and the chickens have a secure coop.
 These structures for all of our smaller animals give refuge from snow, wind, rain, and cold.
-When it comes to our equine animals, here are a few ways they stay comfortable during the winter months.
+When it comes to our horses, here are a few ways they stay comfortable during the winter months.

 A Little Extra: Hay, in proper amounts, is a great way to warm up horses on cold days.
 Digesting hay creates heat and helps maintain a horse's body temperature.

 A Proper Winter Coat: Nature provides a horse with a coat for every season.
 A horse’s winter coat does an amazing job at keeping them warm!
 If you see a horse standing outside in a storm with snow on its backs; that means its coat is doing its job.
 Their coat creates a layer of insulation, which keeps their body heat from escaping and the snow from melting.